scolladon/sfdx-git-delta/README.md

 Because this plugin is not signed, you will get a warning saying that "This plugin is not digitally signed and its authenticity cannot be verified".
 This is expected, and you will have to answer `y` (yes) to proceed with the installation.

-If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image.
-Here is a [Dockerfile with SGD plugin](https://github.com/mehdisfdc/sfdx-cli-gitlab) example
+If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image (such as in [this example](https://github.com/mehdisfdc/sfdx-cli-gitlab)).

 ⚠️ The Salesforce CLI plugin is now the only supported way to install SGD.
 There used to be another way to install it using yarn or npm.
 The legacy `sgd` command is now deprecated and decommissioned.